-At the 24th Annual General Meeting held on September 29 2015 the members had approvedthe appointment of M/s.
+However at the 24th Annual General Meeting held on September 29 2015 the members hadapproved the appointment of M/s.
 Mukund M. Chitale & Co.
-Chartered Accountants [FirmRegistration No. 106655W] to hold office from the conclusion of the 24th Annual Generalmeeting until the conclusion of the 29th Annual General Meeting of the Company to be heldin the year 2020 [subject to ratification of their appointment by the Members at everyAnnual General Meeting held after the 24th Annual General Meeting] on such remunerationplus applicable service tax and reimbursement of travelling and out of pocket expensesincurred for the purpose of audit as may be mutuallyagreed between the Board of Directorsand the Auditors.
+Chartered Accountants (FirmRegistration No. 106655W) to hold office from the conclusion of the 24th Annual Generalmeeting until the conclusion of the 29th Annual General Meeting of the Company to be heldin the year 2020 (subject to ratification of their appointment by the Members at everyAnnual General Meeting held after the 24th Annual General Meeting) on such remunerationplus applicable service tax (Presently Goods and Service Tax) and reimbursement oftravelling and out of pocket expenses incurred for the purpose of audit as may be mutuallyagreed between the Board of Directors and the Auditors.

 b) Secretarial Auditor

-The report does not contain any qualifications reservation or adverseremark.
+The Secretarial report does not contain any qualifications reservation or adverseremark.

-The specific notes forming part of the accounts referred to in the Auditors Report areself-explanatory and give complete information and is without any qualifications or adverseremarks.
+The specific notes forming part of the accounts referred to in the Auditors Report areself-explanatory and give complete information without any qualifications or adverseremarks.
 Hence no comment is required.